 Short fixed term agreement

 Short fixed term leases are tenancy agreements for up to 90 days.
 Other conditions stay the same as a traditional fixed term agreement.
-At the start of the tenancy the landlord needs to give the tenant a written notice of a short fixed term agreement as well as a lease agreement.
+The landlord needs to give the tenant a written notice of a short fixed term agreement (149.5 KB PDF) as well as a lease agreement.
 Both documents must be signed by the landlord and the tenant.

-Periodic lease agreements do not have a date that the tenancy ends.
-They continue until either the tenant or landlord give written notice to end the tenancy.
+Periodic lease agreements don't have a date the tenancy ends.
+They continue until either the tenant or landlord give the required written notice to end the tenancy.

-The tenant must give at least 21 days written notice or one month's written notice if rent is paid monthly.
-The landlord can agree to accept less than the required notice.
-This agreement should be in writing.
+The tenant must give at least 21 days written notice (244.5 KB PDF) or one month's written notice if rent is paid monthly.
+The landlord can agree to accept less notice but this should be in writing.

-The landlord needs to give at least 90 days written notice to end a periodic agreement for no specific reason, or can give 60 days’ written notice if:
+The landlord needs to give at least 90 days written notice to end a periodic agreement (269.9 KB PDF) for no specific reason, or can give 60 days’ written notice if:

 - the property owner wants to live in the property